sarah-antillia/Image-Segmentation-Skin-Lesion/README.md

 └─ISIC-2017_Validation_Part1_GroundTruth
 </pre>
-Image  *_Data folders contain jpg image files of various size from 1K to 4K, and mask dataset *_GroundTruth folder contain the segmention png files corresponding to the images in *_Data folders.
+Image  *_Data folders contain jpg image files of various size from 1K to 4K, and mask dataset *_GroundTruth folders contain the segmention png files corresponding to the images in *_Data folders.

 <h3>
 3.2 Create image and mask dataset